YuetingH/YuetingH/README.md

 ## Research Projects
 ### A. Modelling and Predicting Online Vaccination Views using Bow-tie Decomposition
-> Y. Han, M. Bazzi, and P. Turrini, "Modelling and Predicting Online Vaccination Views using Bow-tie Decomposition", 2024.
-[Arxiv preprint](https://arxiv.org/abs/2401.06255).
-To appear in *Royal Society Open Science*.
+> Y. Han, M. Bazzi, and P. Turrini, ["Modelling and Predicting Online Vaccination Views using Bow-tie Decomposition"](https://royalsocietypublishing.org/doi/10.1098/rsos.231792). *Royal Society Open Science* 11, 231792.
+(2024)

 This paper analyses the information exchange between Facebook pages with different vaccination stances (anti-, pro-, and neutral), from the lens of bow-tie structure — a network structure that groups users of information “creators”, “magnifiers”, “listeners”, etc.